evild3ad/isodump/README.md

 ## Dependencies

-Before you can use the script you will need to install the python library [isoparser] by Barney Gale (https://github.com/barneygale/isoparser).
+Before you can use the script you will need to install the python library [isoparser](https://github.com/barneygale/isoparser) by Barney Gale.

 ```
 sudo -H pip install six
 sudo -H pip install isoparser
 ```

 Tested on macOS 10.14.5

 ## Usage